Why Personal Injury Victims Need Contingency Fees

 What is a Contingency Fee?

-Contingent fee means that the attorney only gets compensation for his/her time in the event he or she collects money on the case.
-In essence the fee is contingent upon a monetary recovery in the cause of action.
+A contingent fee means that the attorney only gets compensation for his/her time in the event he or she collects money on the case.
+In essence, the fee is contingent upon a monetary recovery in the cause of action.
+Houston personal injury lawyers all have contingent fee arrangments.

 It is highly recommended that personal injury victims carefully read any employment agreement for attorney fee agreement prior to signing a contract or retaining an attorney.
 Ethically, the State Bar of Texas requires attorneys handling personal injury cases on a contingency basis to have a written fee agreement.